RajkumarRajamani/selenium-brain/README.md

 **Usage**

-As `WebDriverUtils.java` and `WebDriverWaits.java` are defined as a spring bean component, we do not need to create an instance using `new` key-word, instead, we can request `CucumberContext` to return an instance and access all of its reusable methods.
+As `WebDriverUtils.java` and `WebDriverWaits.java` are defined as a spring bean component, we do not need to create an instance using `new` key-word, instead, we can request `CucumberContext` to return an instance using `@Autowired` annotation and access all of its reusable methods.

 ``` java
 @Autowired